 - Fellowships: Clinical Epidemiology/Internal Medicine - Yale-New Haven Hospital/Yale University School of Medicine; Medical Oncology and Hematology - Memorial Sloan Kettering Cancer Center; Medicine - Weill Cornell Medical College

 Research is integral to our mission at Memorial Sloan Kettering, and clinical trials help us discover better forms of patient care and treatment.
 For you, this could mean access to a new therapy or therapy combination.
 Click to see a list of the trials I’m currently leading.

 - A Phase I Study of Dabrafenib plus Lapatinib to Treat Inoperable Thyroid Cancers with Abnormal BRAF

-- A Phase I Study of LY2940680 in Patients with Advanced Basal Cell Skin Cancer
+- A Phase II Study of Lenvatinib for Patients with Anaplastic Thyroid Cancer

-- A Phase II Study of Regorafenib in Patients with Recurrent or Metastatic Adenoid Cystic Carcinoma
+- A Phase II Study of Lenvatinib in Patients with Adenoid Cystic Carcinoma

 - A Phase II Study of Sorafenib Alone and with Everolimus in Patients with Hurthle Cell Thyroid Cancer that Does Not Response to Radioactive Iodine Therapy